 This transaction is an acknowledgement of mADX POST Content transaction from the Content Consumer to the Content Creator.

 The Send Indicator Report Result is implemented as an HTTP response.
 It can be emitted synchronously in response to the initial Update request, or maybe made available at a later time.
-The Content Consumer makes no guarantee that either the status url or the result url will be available permanently.
+The Content Consumer makes no guarantee that either the status URL or the result URL will be available permanently.

 3.58.4.2.1 Trigger Events